-They can not stand it when people make fun of them, when people laugh at them they take it as criticism, they may laugh at others for tripping over as they have no empathy for others, they enjoy the discomfort others feel as they view people as objects.
-They can not handle others laughing at them, as they believe they are perfect and above all others.
-They hate criticism, with their double standards, they’ll happily criticise you, they will laugh at you, they will put you down, make you doubt your self and your abilities, yet even if you try giving them constructive criticism, or they just perceived something you said or did as criticism, they can not stand it.
-People don’t like being criticised, where good people might look internally, and question themselves, or learn to recognise how it says more about the person putting them down than it ever says about themselves and yes it can hurt.
+They can not stand it when people make fun of them.
+When people laugh at them, they take it as criticism.
+They may laugh at others for tripping over as they have a lack of empathy for others.
+They enjoy the discomfort others feel as they view people as objects.
+They can not handle others laughing at them, as they believe they are special, that they are perfect and above all others.
+They hate criticism.
+With their double standards, they’ll happily criticise you, they will laugh at you, they will put you down, make you doubt yourself and your abilities, yet even if you try giving them constructive criticism, or they just perceived something you said or did as criticism, they can not stand it.
+People don’t like being criticised, whereas people not on the disorder might look internally.
+Question themselves, or learn to recognise how it says more about the person putting them down than it ever says about themselves, and yes, it can hurt.

 Abandonment and rejection.

 They can not stand being ignored.
-This is why they usually have back up people around.
+This is why they usually have backup people around.
 So they can get what they need from others.
 While trying to destroy you because you disrespected them by ignoring them, they would rather be hated than ignored.

 No one throws a bigger tantrum than a narcissist being shown facts and evidence of something they definitely did do.
-They believe that they are above all others and that they are right, if they are wrong they will rewrite history within their minds to escape accountability, blame shift any responsibility, as they perceive themselves to be perfect nothing is their fault, it’s always someone else’s, they will lie after lie to protect their lies which often slowly become their truths.
+They believe that they are above all others and that they are right.
+If they are wrong, they will rewrite history within their minds to escape accountability, blame shift any responsibility.
+As they perceive themselves to be perfect, nothing is their fault.
+It’s always someone else’s.
+They will lie after lie to protect their lies which often slowly become their truths.

-Most people don’t like being disrespected, yet with a narcissist, you don’t even have to disrespect them for them to take it as criticism, all you need is a difference of opinion, and they can fly off the handle, as they believe they are better than you, they are in charge, and no one should think differently to them.
+Most people don’t like being disrespected, yet with a narcissist, you don’t even have to disrespect them for them to take it as criticism.
+All you need is a difference of opinion, and they can fly off the handle, as they believe they are better than you, they are in charge, and no one should think differently to them.

 Growing old and death.
 They have a deep fear of the loss of youth, and somatic narcissist fears this the most.

-They make it so you live in a world of smoke and mirrors and you no longer know what is real and what isn’t, being around a narcissist can cause cognitive dissonance within your mind, leaving you feeling like you are going crazy.
+They make it, so you live in a world of smoke and mirrors, and you no longer know what is real and what isn’t.
+Being around a narcissist can cause cognitive dissonance within your mind, leaving you feeling like you are going crazy.

-Help with Overcoming trauma bonding and anxiety online course.
+Help with overcoming trauma bonding and anxiety.

 All about the narcissist Online course.